 Next, we headed off to find Tram #2 which, from many accounts, is great for a do-it-yourself, circular sightseeing tour around town.
 We found the nearest stop for Tram #2, only to find that the entire street, tram tracks and all, is under serious reconstruction.
 So much for our circular sightseeing tour.

 We finished the day with a visit to the Historical Museum of Serbia.
-The museum is currently hosting two exhibits: one on Serbian war heroes of World War I and another on the former Yugoslavian Princess Elizabeth.
+The museum is currently hosting two exhibits on very different topics: one on Serbian war heroes of World War I and another on the former Yugoslavian Princess Elizabeth.
 Princess Elizabeth was only five years old when her parents, Prince Paul and Princess Olga, were removed from the throne during World War II – they were the last monarchs to reign in Serbia.
 Princess Elizabeth grew up and became a socialite in the United States, later returning to Serbia after the Balkan wars; she is now 83 years old.
 Her daughter, actress Catherine Oxenberg, was part of a different dynasty, that is, the 1980s nighttime soap, Dynasty.

 The charms of Belgrade